DatacollectorVN/Chest-Xray-Version2/experiments-records/README.md

 + ILD: 844 (train: 716, val: 128)
 + Infiltration: 1358 (train: 1174, val: 184)
 + Nodule/Mass: 1761 (train: 1468, val: 293)

+After 5000 epochs of training with Parameters of config the same in 14 classes (just changed the solver to control the learning rate schedule techquies)

 **Results (train):**
 + mAP@[0.5:0.95]: 0.313